RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useLocalStorage/readme.md

 - `get` (function)

-  Handles the logic to get the value of local storage item, or of any of its nested keys if local storage is a plain object.
+  Handles the logic to get the value of local storage item, or of any of its nested keys if local storage is a plain `object`.

   Parameters can be:

   - **Falsy value** or an **invalid object** (like an event object or an object with a circular reference).
 Such case will return the whole local storage value.

-  - **Any number of non-empty strings** representing nested keys inside local storage plain object (in dot notation).
+  - **Any number of non-empty strings** representing nested keys inside local storage plain `object` (in dot notation).
 Their values in local storage will be returned.

 <br />